katiezypher/VBSteganography/README.md

    text embedded) out to a file.
 3) Encrypt text and embed it into an image file and save the image (with text embedded) out to a file.

-The buttons across the top of the interface are for the text boxes.
-The buttons across the middle are for the image.

 If you can't figure it out, I think an excellent career oportunity awaits you in the "Worm Farming"